-The required documents to be submitted by student will include a copy of her / his passport.
+The required documents to be submitted by the student will include a copy of her / his passport.
 A passport size photograph will be required, too.
-In case of a long duration study, a course running longer than three month, you will have to apply for a student permit or student visa in France.
+In case of a long duration study, a course running longer than three months, you will have to apply for a student permit or student visa in France.

 - Acceptance Letter from the University

 - Previous Education certificates, Translated in French